 A single dark tooth is usually due to two factors.
 The first factor is due to root canal treatment on the affected tooth.
-In this instance, your dentist might recommend internal bleaching of a root-filled tooth.
-This process involves drilling a small hole at the back of the tooth, removing, some of the filling from the root canal of the tooth, and insertion of the bleaching agent.
+In this instance, your dentist might recommend the internal bleaching of a root-filled tooth.
+This process involves drilling a small hole at the back of the tooth, removing, some of the filling from the root canal of the tooth, and inserting of the bleaching agent.
 The hole is then patched up with a temporary filling, and the bleaching agent plus the temporary filling will be removed in about one week’s time after insertion.
 This internal bleaching process may have to be repeated again to be able to adequately whiten the tooth.
 Your dentist may also suggest both internal and external bleaching depending on the state of your root canal tooth.
 Other options to this internal bleaching include veneers and crowns which are effective methods to achieve similar results.

-The second reason for a single dark tooth is because of pulp degeneration.
+The second reason for a single dark tooth is pulp degeneration.
 Such pulp degeneration is caused by either trauma to the tooth that causes the discolouration of the tooth (usually dark or reddish) or minor trauma that results in the deposition of secondary and tertiary dentin in the pulp (tooth will appear more yellowish).
 Whitening treatment of a single dark tooth is, therefore, more complex and may require veneer or crowns to cover up the colour.
 Your dentist may be able to recommend a successful and safe tooth whitening procedure that does not remove any of your tooth structure.
 Therefore in the case of a single dark tooth, please consult with your dentist who will be able to recommend an effective treatment.

 Such blue or grey discolourations typically respond less well to tooth whitening procedures and as a result, require a longer treatment time.
 The cause of such discolouration may be due to antibiotics such as Tetracycline consumed when younger, causing a band of discolouration affecting many teeth.
 Thus, it is important that the patient’s expectations are moderated.
 Your dentist should be able to recommend a treatment plan that will lighten such discolourations and provide effective lightening treatment usually in combination with veneers or crowns to achieve a natural whitened result.